 Then sprinkle baking soda all over the Dawn that you previously applied.

 RELATED POST: How to make all purpose cleaner

-Use your fingers to spread the bubbling mixture all over the glass top stove and let that sit for 20-30 minutes (depending on how heavy the stains are) to work its magic to soften the stains.
+Use your fingers to spread the bubbling mixture all over the ceramic glass top stove and let that sit for 20-30 minutes (depending on how heavy the stains are) to work its magic to soften the stains.

 After you’ve let the mixture sit, take a microfiber cloth or a sponge and rub the mixture into your stove top using a circular motion.
 Continue rubbing the mixture in, concentrating on the stubborn spots, until most of the stains have been wiped clean.